A. Ganeshamurthi

 Avinashi Ganeshamurthi (10 June 1947 – 28 March 2024) was an Indian politician from Tamil Nadu who was a member of the Dravida Munnetra Kazhagam (DMK).
 He last represented Erode in the Lok Sabha.
 He had earlier been an MP in the 12th and 13th Lok Sabhas.

-In 28 March 2024, Ganeshamurthi committed suicide by poisoning himself in Coimbatore, Tamil Nadu.
+On 28 March 2024, Ganeshamurthi committed suicide by poisoning himself in Coimbatore, Tamil Nadu.
 He was 76.